-Additional Development Programs - A-201 and A-301 for Alopecia Areata
+ATI-50001 and ATI-50002 for Alopecia Areata

-We plan to develop A-201 and A-301 as potential treatments for AA.
-AA is an autoimmune dermatologic condition, typically characterized by patchy, non-scarring hair loss on the scalp and body.
+We are developing ATI-50001 and ATI-50002, as well as other JAK inhibitor compounds, as potential treatments for hair loss associated with the autoimmune skin disease known as AA and potentially for other dermatological conditions.
+AA is typically characterized by patchy, non-scarring hair loss on the scalp and body.
 More severe forms of AA include alopecia totalis and alopecia universalis.
 Treatment options for the less severe, patchy forms of AA include corticosteroids, either topically applied or injected directly into the scalp where the bare patches are located, and the induction of an allergic reaction at the site of hair loss using a topical contact sensitizing agent, an approach known as topical immunotherapy.
 The same treatment options are utilized for the more severe forms of AA, although utilization of these treatment options for the more severe forms of AA is limited due to limited efficacy, side effects, and their impracticality for use on extensive surface areas.
-We plan to develop A-201 as an oral treatment for alopecia totalis and alopecia universalis and A-301 as a topical treatment for patchy AA.
-For A-201, we plan to submit an IND in the second half of 2016 and commence clinical trials in the first half of 2017.
+We are developing ATI-50001 as an oral treatment for alopecia totalis and alopecia universalis and ATI-50002 as a topical treatment for patchy AA.
+We submitted an investigational new drug application, or IND, to the FDA for ATI-50001 in October 2016 and we completed a Phase 1 clinical trial to evaluate the pharmacokinetic and pharmacodynamic properties of this drug candidate in the first quarter of 2017.
+We plan to initiate a Phase 2 clinical trial for ATI-50001, for the treatment of alopecia totalis and alopecia universalis, in the second half of 2017.
+We plan to submit an IND to the FDA for ATI-50002 in mid-2017, and to commence a Phase 2 clinical trial for this drug candidate in the second half of 2017.